-As discussed in Note 1 to the consolidated financial statements, the Company recorded approximately \$2,248,740 thousand of net sales during the year ended January 3, 2022.
-Net sales are recognized primarily from the sale of printed circuit boards, custom electronic assemblies using customer-supplied engineering and design plans as well as long-term contracts related to the design and manufacture of radio-frequency and microwave components, assemblies and subsystems around the world.
+As discussed in Note 1 to the consolidated financial statements, the Company recorded approximately \$2,495,046 thousand of net sales during the year ended January 2, 2023.
+Net sales are recognized primarily from the sale of printed circuit boards, engineered systems using customer-supplied engineering and design plans as well as long-term contracts related to the design and manufacture of highly sophisticated intelligence, surveillance and communications solutions, radio-frequency and microwave/microelectronics components, assemblies, and subsystems.